shgolla/webcrawler/README.md

 WebCrawler class is responsible to take a starting URL, read its contents and visit all links contained with in each page for a configurable nested level of maximum depth
 The program returns visited pages and links contained in each page.

+## Requirements that this project achieves
+* Given a starting URL, the crawler should visit each URL it finds on the same domain.
+It should print each URL visited, and a list of links found on that page.
+* WebCrawler should not follow sites external to the Top Domain.
+So when you start with *https://monzo.com/*, it would crawl all pages on the monzo.com website, but not follow external links, for example to facebook.com or community.monzo.com.

 ## Features
 * Java 8 and Gradle based project
-* Multi Thread Enabled to spin up and crawl multiple webpages simultaneously
+* Concurrent Ability - Multi Thread Enabled to spin up and crawl multiple webpages simultaneously
 * Extensible for adding more filtering rules to blacklist pages that should not be visited
-* Follows SOLID Principles
+* Design Thinking - Follows SOLID Principles
 * Coded to Interfaces
 * Completely unit tested using Junit 5

-## Requirements that this project achieves
-* Given a starting URL, the crawler should visit each URL it finds on the same domain.
-It should print each URL visited, and a list of links found on that page.
-* WebCrawler should not follow sites external to the Top Domain.
-So when you start with *https://monzo.com/*, it would crawl all pages on the monzo.com website, but not follow external links, for example to facebook.com or community.monzo.com.
-* Concurrent Ability
-* Design Thinking to make it extensible

 ## Webcrawler class daigram
 ![WebCrawler Class diagram](/images/webcrawler_classdaigram.png)